 Local Court Specifics

-Beyond the state level, you will need to file any cases, motions etc in the specific county courthouse managing the case.
-So for instance, if your child lives in Buckaroo County of Wyoming, you will follow Wyoming laws – but you will file everything int he Buckaroo county courthouse.
+Beyond the state level, you will need to file any motions in the specific county courthouse managing the case.
+So for instance, if your child lives in Buckaroo County of Wyoming, your case will follow Wyoming laws.
+However, you will file everything in the Buckaroo county courthouse.

-Each county courthouse could have slightly different processes and has different contact information – so look up the specific courthouse that handles the case to find contact information, hours of operation, how to mail in filings etc. In a larger court, you will interact most with the clerk of the family law division.
+Each county courthouse could have slightly different processes and has different contact information.
+Look up the specific courthouse that handles the case to find contact information, hours of operation, how to mail in filings etc. In a larger court, you will interact most with the clerk of the family law division.

 Attorneys are licensed only in particular states.
 If you live in Oklahoma and California has jurisdiction over your case, you have to choose an attorney who is licensed in California.
-You will also want to consider that an attorney might charge travel or appearance fees for a courthouse that is outside their usual area so it is often prudent to choose an attorney near the courthouse that will hear the case.
+You will also want to consider that an attorney might charge travel or appearance fees for a courthouse that is outside their usual area.
+For this reason, it’s prudent to choose an attorney near the courthouse that will hear the case.

-It’s worth mentioning that no online resource (including this website) can legally be considered to be giving you legal advice.
-How’s that for a tongue twister.
+It’s worth mentioning that no online resource is a substitute for legal advice.
 Make sure that any advice you actually take into the courtroom is from an attorney licensed in the state in which your case is being heard.

-I am not an attorney and this should not be construed as legal advice.
-Please seek legal advice from a licensed attorney.
+I am not an attorney and nothing here should be construed as legal advice.
+If you have questions about your specific case, please speak with an attorney.